starkatt/Cocksmithing/cocksmithing.md

 Each kit comes with a tiny mixing cup and one foam brush.
 So that you're not limited to one coat, I suggest getting additional graduated cups and brushes.
 I also prefer chip brushes over the included foam brush.
 The mixing cup *might* survive more than one use if you're lucky, but definitely not more than two.

 Before you mix the epoxy, secure the primary model so that its base isn't resting flat on your work surface, to prevent epoxy from pooling and creating an "elephant's foot".
 Also, make sure you have a way to stably hold the model while brushing, and that it won't tip over while it cures.
 I've been able to meet all of these needs by hot gluing the model to a small block on top of a wooden stir stick.

+Nitrile or vinyl gloves should be worn whenever silicones or epoxies are being mixed and applied.
+While uncured silicones and epoxies are both unpleasant to get on your hands, epoxy in particular can cause severe reactions with repeated unprotected exposure.

 ![The Primary model mounted as described](images/CrushDepthModelFixture.jpg)

 Mix the `XTC-3D` epoxy, **2A:1B**.
 A few ml is probably plenty.
 Pot life is 10 minutes.